 Dobson’s Surry Community College offers one of the nation's top viticulture and enology schools.
 The school includes a five-acre teaching vineyard and state-of-the-art bonded winery known as Surry Cellars.

 The Fisher River makes Dobson a destination for paddling.
 Hop in a canoe or kayak and spend a relaxing afternoon drifting downstream.
 Fisher River Park has a dedicated kayak launch.
 The park is also popular for trout fishing.
 A 1.5-mile walking or jogging trail runs along the river, and mountain bikers enjoy a wooded 6.3-mile mountain-biking trail.

 Mitchell River is stocked with brook, rainbow and brown trout for delayed-harvest trout fishing; an access point is located near Kapps Mill along River Road.
 In downtown, Dobson Square Park charms visitors with a popular splash pad, as well as a playground, picnic shelters and a seasonal farmers market.

 As the Surry County seat, Dobson balances its governmental responsibilities with a fun, down-home atmosphere and scenic surroundings ripe for exploring.

 South of town, the historic Village of Rockford reflects what life was like in Surry County in the early 1800s.
 Historic properties include a Methodist church, tavern, post office, store and Masonic lodge.
-The Rockford General Store has been part of the village since the late 1800s, and it remains in operation.
-Visitors enjoy old-fashioned candy, glass-bottled drinks, burgers and hot dogs from the grill, and homemade sonker, Surry County’s deep-dish dessert available in a variety of flavors.
+Rockford General Store has been part of the village since the late 1800s, and it remains in operation.
+Visitors enjoy old-fashioned candy, glass-bottled drinks, burgers and hot dogs from the grill.
+The general store is also on the Surry Sonker Trail.